LuckiestPancake/LuckiestPancake/README.md

 ## Sup 👋

-My name is Jacob and since In was 12 I've been making websites
+My name is Jacob and since I was 11 I've been making websites and small little games

 I'm 16 years old and primarily make websites and web applications using PHP, JavaScript, HTML, CSS, and Python.